 Aqua (25-30 minute drive or 75-90 minute hike):

 Activities, Spa and Restaurant– Drive, hike or take a taxi to Aqua (lunch or dinner reservation needed to enter by car) and enjoy their tranquil bay, spa, activities and restaurant.
-As long as you eat a meal at their restaurant then you will be allowed to use their beach gear (kayaks, SUPs or snorkel gear) free of charge.
+Beach rentals (kayaks, SUPs or snorkel gear) are also available.
 You can also arrange to get a spa treatment or massage while there or participate in one of their yoga classes on their beautiful platform overlooking the bay.
 Please find the most recent yoga schedule and spa menu at www.aquanicaragua.com.
 For the adventurous, you can also hike here from Iguana and hike or take a taxi.

 Guacalito de La Isla (25 minute drive):

 Restaurant, Golf and Spa- Treat yourself to the life of luxury at Guacalito de La Isla, Nicaragua’s most upscale residential community.
 Enjoy lunch or dinner at one of Guacalito’s beachfront restaurants (reservation required).
 Indulge yourself at their lavish spa, with 6 different choices of spa experiences or challenge yourself on their beautiful 18 hole golf course, designed by David McLay Kidd.
 Find more info at www.guacalitodelaisla.com

 Hot Springs– Relax and rejuvenate in the local hot springs.
 This is a great option to pair with a nice lunch or dinner at Magnific Rock or Yolanda’s Cafe.